Navigating

 the ultimate goal of our assessment?

-Unfortunately, in the field of school psychology we have
+Unfortunately, in the field of school psychology

-as non-standardized instruments.
+be used mostly as non-standardized instruments.

-1. A thorough review of medical records and all pertinent
+1. A thorough review of medical records and all

-appear to you.
+may appear to you.

-2. A comprehensive interview
+2. A comprehensive interview with adoptive parents

-structure, not as standardized inventories.
+standardized inventories.

-3. An essential part of the IA children's assessment is
+3. An essential part of the IA children's assessment

-the determination of their language proficiency, both communicatively
+is the determination of their language proficiency, both communicatively

 and cognitively, either in their native language or in English.